-On this page are historical primary resources that provide first hand accounts of information.
-While these resources are invaluable, they can also have plenty of errors.
-The more cross referencing you can find within various historical records, the better chance you will have for a more stable conclusion.
+This page lists the primary resources providing first-hand accounts of information.
+While these resources are invaluable, they might also have errors.
+The more cross referencing you can find within various historical records, the better chance for reaching a more stable conclusion.
 If you have any suggestions of other relevant resources we should add, please refer to our Contact Us page to submit a suggestion.

 The Leadville City Directories were produced from 1879 through 1918, except for the years 1893 and 1896.
-The entire directories were scanned and archived by the Lake County Public Library from 1879 to so far 1903.
-These are abailable as searchable PDFs on their website: www.lakecountypubliclibrary.org
+The entire set of directories have been scanned and archived by the Lake County Public Library.
+These are available as searchable PDFs on their website: www.lakecountypubliclibrary.org

 - 1879 (First directory)